haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 site residues) will.
 When using the HADDOCK server, `passive` residues will be automatically defined.
 Here since we are using a local version, we need to define those manually.

-This can easily be done using a command line interface taken from our [haddock-tools][haddock-tools] repository:
+This can easily be done using the following HADDOCK3 command line interface:

 <a class="prompt prompt-cmd">
 haddock3-restraints passive_from_active 4I1B_clean.pdb  72,73,74,75,81,83,84,89,90,92,94,96,97,98,115,116,117